PROCESS

 : The entire current row in the form of a structure.TableRows()

-In this case, the output function type can only beStream<OutputType>
+.
+In this case, the output type of the function can only beStream<OutputType>

 orList<OutputType>